johnnygerard/FlashX/README.md

 # FlashX
 FlashX is a flashcard web application.

-Visit the website at this address: [flashx.azurewebsites.net](https://flashx.azurewebsites.net)

 Users must create an account to get started.
 As indicated by the domain name, the website is hosted on [Microsoft Azure](https://azure.microsoft.com/en-us/).

 ## Architecture
 FlashX is a [MEAN](https://www.mongodb.com/mean-stack) stack single-page application hosted with Azure [Web App for Containers](https://azure.microsoft.com/en-us/products/app-service/containers/#overview).
-The container is stored on [Docker Hub](https://hub.docker.com/r/johnnygerard/flash-x/tags).

 ### Front-end
 HTML, CSS and TypeScript using the [Angular](https://angular.io/) web framework.